Hypnotherapy Newcastle, Sunderland, Gateshead, Durham and North Shields. Get help with smoking cessation, weight loss, stress and anxiety today.

 Let’s start with Franz Anton Mesmer:

-From the iron rod there was a rope which the patient would hold which was supposed to communicate with the vessel and then to the next person all the way around the vessel.
+From the iron rod, there was a rope that the patient would hold which was supposed to communicate with the vessel and then to the next person all the way around the vessel.
 This was a very early form of healing which was very quickly stopped by King Louis XVI who appointed four members of the Faculty of Medicine as commissioners to investigate animal magnetism as practiced by d’Eslon and Mesmer.

 The word hypnosis was proposed by Dr. James Braid (1799-1860) around 1841 who was a Scottish surgeon who studied Mesmer’s work.
 The word hypnosis derives from a technique from mesmerism after Dr. Braid attended an event on mesmerism by Swiss magnetizer Charles Lafontaine in Manchester.

 Dr. Braid initially concluded that the phenomenon was a form of sleep and called it hypnosis after Hypnos the Greek god of sleep and master of dreams.
 The words “hypnosis and hypnotism” both came from the term neuro-hypnotism (nervous sleep).